Payments giant Worldpay targets growth in Australia and New Zealand

 It processes over 40 billion transactions annually through more than 300 payment types across 146 countries and 126 currencies, according to its website.

-The company has also been granted a new payments licence in New Zealand, Pomford said.
-(Reporting by Paulina Duran; Editing by David Evans)
+The company has also been granted a new payments license in New Zealand, Pomford said.